David McCallum: Music career

+McCallum's parents were both professional musicians, and as a child he was trained as an oboist.
+However, he became frustrated with his progress, and felt he would never be able to reach a professional standard, and he turned to acting as a more rewarding career.

 In the 1960s, McCallum recorded four albums for Capitol Records with music producer David Axelrod: Music...A Part of Me (Capitol ST 2432, 1966), Music...A Bit More of Me (Capitol ST 2498, 1966), Music...It's Happening Now!
 (Capitol ST 2651, 1967), and McCallum (Capitol ST 2748, 1968).
-The best known of his pieces today is "The Edge", which was sampled by Dr. Dre as the intro and riff to the track "The Next Episode" but was written by David Axelrod.
-McCallum's version of "The Edge" appears on the soundtracks to the 2008 video game Grand Theft Auto IV and the 2017 film Baby Driver.

-McCallum did not sing on these records, as many television stars of the 1960s did when offered recording contracts.
-As a classically trained musician, he conceived a blend of oboe, cor anglais, and strings with guitar and drums, and presented instrumental interpretations of hits of the day.
-The official arranger on the albums was H. B. Barnum.
-However, McCallum conducted, and contributed several original compositions of his own, over the course of four LPs.
-The first two, Music...A Part of Me and Music...A Bit More of Me, have been issued together on CD on the Zonophone label.
-On Open Channel D, McCallum did sing on the first four tracks, "Communication", "House on Breckenridge Lane", "In the Garden, Under the Tree" (the theme song from the film Three Bites of the Apple), and "My Carousel".
-The music tracks are the same as the Zonophone CD.
-This CD was released on the Rev-Ola label.
+Most of the tracks were instrumentals.
+He conceived a blend of oboe, cor anglais, and strings with guitar and drums, and presented instrumental interpretations of hits of the day.
+The official arranger on the albums was H. B. Barnum, but McCallum also conducted and contributed several of his own compositions.
+McCallum did not sing on the tracks, but he added spoken word to some tracks such as "Communication".
 The single release of "Communication" reached No. 32 in the UK Singles Chart in April 1966.

-In The Man from U.N.C.L.E. episode "The Discotheque Affair", McCallum plays the double bass as part of a band in a night club.
-He also played guitar and sang his own composition, "Trouble", with Nancy Sinatra on "The Take Me to Your Leader Affair", and played several instruments in "The Off-Broadway Affair".
+In The Man from U.N.C.L.E., McCallum sometimes performed music.
+In episode "The Discotheque Affair", he played the double bass as part of a band in a nightclub.
+He played guitar and sang his own composition, "Trouble", with Nancy Sinatra on "The Take Me to Your Leader Affair", and he played several instruments in "The Off-Broadway Affair".

+The best known of his pieces today is "The Edge", written by David Axelrod, which was sampled by Dr. Dre as the intro and riff to the track "The Next Episode".
+"The Edge" appears on the soundtracks to the 2008 video game Grand Theft Auto IV and the 2017 film Baby Driver.

+Audio readings

-In the 1970s, McCallum also recorded three H. P. Lovecraft tales for Caedmon Records, an imprint of August Derleth's Arkham House publishing venture: "The Rats in the Walls" (TC 1347, 1973); "The Dunwich Horror" ("slightly abridged"; TC 1467, 1976); and "The Haunter of the Dark" (TC 1617, 1979).
+In the 1970s, McCallum recorded three H. P. Lovecraft tales for Caedmon Records, an imprint of August Derleth's Arkham House publishing venture: "The Rats in the Walls" (TC 1347, 1973); "The Dunwich Horror" ("slightly abridged"; TC 1467, 1976); and "The Haunter of the Dark" (TC 1617, 1979).

 Writing

 In 2016, McCallum published a crime novel entitled Once a Crooked Man.
 The narrative is set in New York and London and centres on a young actor who tries to foil a murder.
-McCallum stated at the time that a second novel was in progress.
+McCallum said he was working on a second novel, but this was not published.